mindedsecurity/behave/README.md

 A *(Still in Development)* monitoring browser extension for pages acting as bad boys

+## Introdution

+*Behave!* monitors and warn if a web page performs any of following actions:

+- DNS Rebinding attacks to Private IPs
+- Access to Private IPs
+- Browser based Port Scan

 ## Port Scan Monitoring

 *Behave!* will alert the user if the number of port or protocol used during a browser session exceeds a specific limit.